-Rev. Bryan Amthor, Assistant Pastor
+Rev. Bryan Amthor, Parish Administrator

 The road to the priesthood began for our Associate Pastor, Fr.
 Bryan Amthor, in the small town of Tarkio, Missouri.
 Although he and his brother were born to a farming family, Fr.
 Amthor felt a different call.
 With the encouragement of his parish priest and the loving support of his parents, he left home and attended Missouri’s only remaining seminary high school, St. Thomas in Hannibal.
 St. Thomas closed after only one year so Fr.
 Amthor returned to Tarkio to finish high school, but he was so anxious to get back to the seminary that he graduated a year early.

 Fr.
 Amthor continued his education at Conception Seminary College in Conception, Missouri and Benedictine College in Atchison, Kansas, where he received a degree in philosophy.
 After working for two years in Wichita, Kansas he returned to the seminary, first at St. Gregory the Great Seminary in Seward, Nebraska, and finally Pontifical College Josephinum in Columbus, Ohio.
 Fr.
 Amthor describes his unusual journey to the priesthood as providential, allowing him to see God’s grace in a wide variety of people and experiences.

 After his ordination in May, 2015, Fr.
 Amthor came to St. Peter’s Parish, where he leads the Respect Life Committee, bringing issues of respect and reverence for all life to the forefront of the parish, and the RCIA program, for adults and families interested in becoming Catholic.
 He is a familiar presence in our school, and he also appears in a series of fun and informative videos called “Ask Fr.
 Amthor.”
 Watch “Ask Father Amthor” and “Ask Father Amthor about the Season of Lent.”